tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 For the past three weeks, students have been deep-dived into the world of Python and common Python libraries that come included in the Anaconda environment (i.e. Pandas and Matplotlib).
 They've also learned some key techniques for analyzing financial data, such as calculating daily returns and risk-reward ratios.
 It's now time for students to take it to the next level and enter into the world of APIs.
 There are a number of FinTech APIs available that will allow students to perform more powerful analytics.
 They will also expose students to datasets they would not typically be able to easily access or consolidate.
 Now students will learn the basics of APIs and API requests so that they can begin incorporating APIs into their work.

-Today's class will teach students what APIs are, what they're used for, and why they are valuable.
+Today's class will teach students what Application Programming Interfaces (APIs) are, what they're used for, and why they are valuable.
 Students will also learn, from a high level, what the client-server model is and how it works.
-Students will submit API calls with Postman and Python, as well as how decipher and parse API JSON output.
+Students will submit API calls with Postman (a development environment for APIs) and Python, as well as how decipher and parse API JSON output.
 Lastly, students will submit API calls with parameters in order to improve response time and filter/narrow down API output.
 Learning how to make API calls and parse API output using Postman and Python will prepare students for getting their hands dirty with APIs in the professional world.

 ### Class Objectives